 Working With Dylan...

 By the early 1970s, though, Burnett, intent on making it as a musician himself, had ditched Texas for a new life in Los Angeles.
 Through a friend, he met folk music legend Bob Dylan, and was invited to play guitar on Dylan's Rolling Thunder Revue tour.
 The concerts helped to launch Burnett's career, and he soon formed his own group, the Alpha Band, with a few musicians he'd met on the tour.
 The group landed some early praise, but Burnett and his mates called it quits after three albums.

-Burnett first started doing movie work in 1999, when he collaborated with the Coen Brothers on their film, The Big Lebowski.
+Burnett collaborated with Ethan and Joel Coen on their 1998 film The Big Lebowski.
+(He had contacted the brothers in the previous decade just to connect after being impressed by their 1987 work Raising Arizona.)
 From there, Burnett oversaw the production of a number of successful soundtracks, including another Coen Brothers hit, O Brother, Where Art Thou?
 (2001).
-Additionally, Burnett produced soundtracks to several other films, including the Johnny Cash bio-epic, Walk The Line (2005), Across the Universe (2007) and Crazy Heart (2009).
+The album became a musical milestone of sorts, reintroducing bluegrass music to the masses and going multi-platinum.
+Additionally, Burnett produced soundtracks to several other films, including the Johnny Cash bio-epic Walk The Line (2005) and Julie Taymor's Across the Universe (2007).

 As a musician, Burnett has continued to stay active.
 In 2006, he released two albums: The True False Identity and Twenty Twenty—The Essential T Bone Burnett.
 Another solo album came forth in 2008, Tooth of Crime, which had been preceded by production duties for the lauded Alison Krauss and Robert Plant collaboration Raising Sands (2007).